 - Hole saws can get stuck while they are cutting.

-Now that you understand the basic features of these three tools, it should be easy to figure out when and how to utilize them.
+Now that you understand the basic features of these four tools, it should be easy to figure out when and how to utilize them.

 Are you hoping for a quick, efficient cut, and you’re not particularly worried about how neat it may be?
 In that case, the spade bit is your best choice.